 Do you have a friend who tells the same story at every party?
 Have you noticed how on each iteration the sky gets darker, the water gets deeper, and the guppy slowly morphs into a whale?
 Does this mean your friend is a big fat liar?
 Well maybe a little.
-But, this is also a natural feature of our memory.
-It turns out our memories are not static representations of past events like a photo or a video recording, but they dynamically change every time you think about them.
+But, this is also a natural characteristic of our memory.
+It turns out our memories are not static representations of past events like a photo or a video recording, but they dynamically change every time we think about them.

 It may seem troublesome that we don’t keep accurate representations of the past stored in our memories -- but I would argue that this is actually an adaptive process that allows us to cope with our constantly-changing situations.
-For instance, if our memories stayed the same and never changed, you would never learn that your partner is now 20 years older than when you met him, because the younger version of him would prevail in your memory — it would never get updated with constantly changing information (gray hair, wrinkles around the eyes, etc.).
+For instance, if our memories stayed the same and never changed, you would never learn that your partner is now 20 years older than when you met him, because the younger version of him would prevail in your memory — it would never get updated with new information (gray hair, wrinkles around the eyes, etc.).

 This feels a little weird.
 Why wouldn’t we notice our memories changing?
 It’s because we only experienced the event once, but we recall it many times.
 Unfortunately, unless we had a video recording of the entire event (and a view from our first person perspective), we can’t compare our current version to the original.
 We only have the last time we remembered it fresh in our memories.
-Because of that, we can be highly confident that we are accurately remembering an event, when in fact, we are recalling the last time we remembered the original event.
+Because of that, we can be highly confident that we are accurately remembering an event, when in fact, we are recalling the last time we remembered it.

 Our memories can change in a few different ways.
 First, the most common complaint about memory is that we forget details (and sometimes entire events).
 What was his name?
 What color dress was she wearing?
 Second, we don’t just forget, but we fill in pieces of the story with information that was not from the original experience.
 The filler information is often something we've encountered, just not during the original event.
 This is like two different experiences crossing over into one memory.
 It might seem relatively inconsequential to forget some details or for some details to morph into others, but it’s disconcerting how this type of information is relied heavily on in a courtroom when there is an eye witness.

-First I looked at forgetting by seeing how far away they placed the object over the three-day period.
-For this analysis, I simply measured the distance each object was placed from its original location on each of the tests at Day 1, Day 2, and Day 3.
+First I looked at forgetting by seeing how far away they placed the object from the original location over the 3-day period.
+For this analysis, I measured the distance each object was placed from its original location on each test at Day 1, Day 2, and Day 3.
 Interestingly, there was a big drop in performance from Day 1 to Day 2, but forgetting leveled off, as memory declined substantially less from Day 2 to Day 3.
 These results suggest that after an event, our memory drops off immediately, and we forget a lot of the details and context information.
 But after that initial drop-off period, our memories maintain stability.
 These results are in line with other studies of memory consolidation that show that older memories are more stable than newer memories.
 It also resembles the classic Ebbinghause forgetting curve, which shows a steep drop-off in accuracy immediately after learning and then levels off as time goes on.

 These results show the powerful influence each experience of remembering has on our final memory.
-Each time we remember an event, information from that experience of remembering gets incorporated into the original memory, causing it to change slightly each time.
+Each time we remember an event, information from that experience gets incorporated into the original memory, causing it to change slightly each time.
 This type of study makes you wonder what a memory actually is.
 How much is it really reliving the original experience?
 It seems that our memories are more colored by each experience we have of reminiscing about those old times.
-Our memories change with us, and reflect more about who we currently are rather than who we were.
+Our memories change with us, and reflect more about who we are rather than who we were.